 Mark Young’s Dive Center Business Magazine

-Dive Center Business (DCB) is a magazine distributed free to all dive centers in North America.
-It is the most reliable source of market data for the dive industry.
+Dive Center Business (DCB) is a magazine distributed freely to all dive centers in North America.
+It is one of the most reliable sources of market data for the dive industry.
 Mark Young doesn’t play games and calls it as he sees it.

-Every month since last April, DCB conducted market surveys with dive centers in the USA to take the pulse of the dive industry vs. COVID-19.
+In 2020, DCB conducted numerous market surveys with American dive centers to take the pulse of the dive industry vs. COVID-19.

 DCB reached the same conclusions we have regarding local diving’s increased role in the scuba diving industry.

 “According to the survey numbers and retailers’ individual responses, many stores are fully open with good traffic, training inquiries and equipment sales.
 And while dive travel restrictions are negative, local diving has become more important.” ~Mark Young